 The pitches in England were once known for swing and pace but the time has changed now.
-More and more pitches in the UK have become batsmen friendly and the records in past couple of years show that batsmen enjoy there time out in the middle.
+More and more pitches in the UK have become batsmen friendly and the records in the past couple of years show that batsmen enjoy their time out in the middle.
 In the upcoming World Cup, bowlers will have a tough time in England and spinners will have more role to play than pacers.
-On road to World Cup 2019, we go back and have a look at top five wicket-takers in the history –
+On-road to World Cup 2019, we go back and have a look at top five wicket-takers in the history –

 Glenn McGrath – The legendary pacer was a part of three World Cup winnings teams from 1999 to 2007 and it’s fair enough that he also tops the list of bowlers with most wickets in the history of World Cup.